Allow users to contact external Skype for Business users

 Sign in with your Office 365 admin account.

-In the Office 365 admin center, go to Admin Centers > Skype for Business.
+In the Office 365 admin center, go to Admin Centers > Teams.

 To set up communication with a specific business or with users in another domain, in the drop-down box, choose On only for allowed domains.